Proof-of-Social-Capital: A Consensus Protocol Replacing Stake for Social Capital: Security Analysis

 \section{Security Analysis}

-This section analyzes potential attack vectors that could be exploited within our system.
-Primary focus of this section is on the threats specific to our proposed design.
-We recall that credential issuers are considered trusted (see \autoref{sec:problem}), and we will not deal with attacks related to them.

-\subsubsection{\textbf{Sybil Identities (Attacker 1).}}
+\subsubsection{\textbf{Sybil Identities (Attacker 1)}}

 The goal of this attacker is to create a large number of Sybil accounts to artificially increase her social capital.
 The attacker would attempt to forge ID-hashes by using nonexistent data.
 However, as we require a supplementary zkSNARK proof of a correct ID-hash creation, and we consider zkSNARKs sound and true zero knowledge (assumptions from \autoref{sec:problem}), this vector is not feasible.
-Moreover, the VC contains a signature of the issuing authority, which cannot be forged without the knowledge of its private key.
+Moreover, the VC contains a signature of the issuer, which cannot be forged without the knowledge of its private key.

-\subsubsection{\textbf{Centralization of Social Capital (Attacker 2).}}
+\subsubsection{\textbf{Centralization of Social Capital (Attacker 2)}}

-The goal of this attacker is to dominate the system by holding an excessive amount of social capital and thus produce a large number of blocks (potentially subject to MEV profits).
+The goal of this attacker is to dominate the system by holding an excessive amount of social capital and thus to produce numerous blocks (potentially subject to MEV profits).
 Although the goal of this attacker is not to break safety by acting adversarially when exceeding the 33\% threshold of LMD-GHOST~\cite{gasper}, we also mitigate this problem.
-In particular, effective social capital applies a non-linear scaling function (i.e., $log_2() \text{ or } sqrt()$) that compresses influence of overly large consensus nodes -- see examples of two consensus power distributions in \autoref{tab:security-analysis:social-capital:monopoly}, where the exceeded liveness-guarantee threshold is depicted in red.
-Note that the maximum amount of active social capital, while not exceeding this threshold, is $\approx87\%$ and $\approx49\%$, when using $log_2()$ and $sqrt()$ scaling functions, respectively.
-For comparison, we also showed two setups of quadratic voting (w. and w/o. splitting votes), where it can be seen that it does not help to mitigate this problem since it scales down the social capital before the assignment to content creators, keeping the ratios of social capital the same as before the scaling.
+In particular, effective social capital applies a non-linear scaling function (i.e., $log_2() \text{ or } sqrt()$) that compresses excessive influence of consensus nodes: see example of two consensus power distributions in \autoref{tab:security-analysis:social-capital:monopoly}, where the exceeded liveness-guarantee threshold is depicted in red.
+Note that the maximum amount of active social capital, while not exceeding this threshold, is $\approx87\%$ and $\approx49\%$, when using $log_2()$ and $sqrt()$ scaling, respectively.
+For comparison, we also showed two setups of quadratic voting (w. and w/o. splitting votes), where it can be seen that it does not mitigate this problem since it scales down the social capital before assignment, keeping the ratios of social capital the same as before scaling.